 In the foregoing example, r was taken as I ohm.
 In actual condensers it is sometimes greater than this.
 A plate resistance of several ohms is common in the ordinary paper condenser.
-In most other condensers, a high series resistance indicates a defect.
+Fig. 89.-Equivalent circuit and most other condensers, a high series resistance indicates a defect.